"Re-Establish My Altar!"

 "RE-ESTABLISH MY ALTAR!"

 The Holy Spirit is once again directing His people back to the altar of prayer, so that He can pour out his love, power, renewal, and healing.
-As the Holy Spirit brings us to a place of surrender, both in our own hearts and at the gathering places of His people, powerful things begin to happen!
+As the Holy Spirit brings us to a place of surrender, both in our own secret times of prayer and at the gathering places of His people, powerful things will begin to happen!

-For those who are sincerely following Christ, there is power in fresh consecration.
+For those who are sincerely following Christ, there is power in fresh consecration, which is a rededicating of all that we are and all that we have to Christ.
 Re-dedicating our all to Christ will bring a fresh fire on the altar.
 In the Old Testament, the priests were reminded, "A fire shall always be burning on the altar; it shall never go out."
 (Lev.
 6:13).
 Let this remind us of the importance of the fire of total consecration to Christ: Come what may, come danger or blessing, come difficulty or triumph, my all belongs to Him!

 "I beseech you therefore brethren, by the mercies of God, that you present your bodies a living sacrifice, holy and acceptable to God, which is your spiritual worship."
 (Romans 12:1).
 Fire will fall on the altar of consecration!